 And now how each streaming service scored.
 Keep in mind this is only meant to gauge the channel lineup of each service.
 There may be other considerations to take into account when choosing a live TV streaming service like DVR features, On-Demand, Device support, etc.

 The table above is sorted by CLV, which is the value metric.
 It’s no surprise that Philo came out on top when looking at the value of each channel lineup.
 What is surprising is how far ahead Philo is on value.
 Philo has twice the CLV of the average service and is far ahead of the next best value proposition (Sling Blue.)
 It’s the obvious choice for those wanting live cable TV channels on a budget.
 We’ve also learned that Sling Orange is to be avoided by those seeking value from a streaming channel lineup.
-Its CLV is 25% higher than the most expensive channel lineup on the list (AT&T TV’s Entertainment package.)
+Its CLV is 25% higher than the most expensive channel lineups on the list ($69.99)